-The struggle is real for Olga, Masha, and Irina: siblings who are NOT super thrilled to be stuck in rural Russia circa 1900 (laaame).
+The struggle is real for Olga (REBECCA HENDERSON), Masha (CHRIS PERFETTI), and Irina (TAVI GEVINSON): siblings who are NOT super thrilled to be stuck in rural Russia circa 1900 (laaame).

 Presented in association with Williamstown Theatre Festival